percona/k8spsmdb-docs/docs/monitoring.md

         === "with token-based authorization (recommended)"
             <a name="operator-monitoring-client-token"></a>
             [Acquire the API Key from your PMM Server](https://docs.percona.com/percona-monitoring-and-management/details/api.html#api-keys-and-authentication) and set ``PMM_SERVER_API_KEY`` in the [deploy/secrets.yaml](https://github.com/percona/percona-server-mongodb-operator/blob/main/deploy/secrets.yaml) secrets file to this obtained API Key value.
-Keep in mind that you need an API Key with "Editor" role as PMM Client will push metrics to PMM Server.
+Keep in mind that you need an API Key with the "Admin" role.
 The API Key won't be rotated automatically.

         === "with password-based authorization"
             check that the `PMM_SERVER_USER` key in the [deploy/secrets.yaml](https://github.com/percona/percona-server-mongodb-operator/blob/main/deploy/secrets.yaml) secrets file contains your PMM Server user name (`admin` by default), and make sure the `PMM_SERVER_PASSWORD` key in the [deploy/secrets.yaml](https://github.com/percona/percona-server-mongodb-operator/blob/main/deploy/secrets.yaml) secrets file contains the password specified for the PMM Server during its installation.